Singularity-Coder/Instant-Kotlin/README.md

 ## Why Kotlin
 A lot of Kotlin is about promoting immutability.
 Scope functions, conditional expressions, etc. So if you want to write functional style code in an Object Oriented Language then this is it.

+## Kotlin Way
+* Use "Data Class" to avoid creating your own getters, setters, toString, hashcode, etc.
+* Use classes instead of lists for few elements.
+* Field level custom getters and setters instead of creating functions.
+* Named parameters to avoid builders.
+* Default function parameters to avoid method overloading.
+* Create extension properties and functions to perform custom operations on typed data which you can't control like String, Int, etc. They allow to keep your classes minimal like the Utility classes.
+Its a good way to design APIs.
+* Create local functions when they are used by any other entity.
+Might as well not create the function in the first place.
+* Local functions, Extension functions, Top-Level functions, Default parameters make code cleaner.
+* Sealed classes know all its sub-classes.
+So you can avoid "else" case in "when" statements.
+* Repetition is ugly and error-prone.
+So use Scope Functions like "with", "let", etc.
+* Use builder functions to construct your Data Structures.
+Instead of declaring a map and then assigning values, use the mapOf() builder function.
+* Use inline functions for getting cheap lambda abstractions.

 ## Package definition and imports
 ```Kotlin
 package my.demo